A Beginner's guide to Understanding Protected Trees

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What happens if I conduct work on a protected tree without permission?

-If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing massive fines or even prison.
+If you work on a tree that is protected without the proper permits, you could be facing substantial fines and even imprisonment.

 Can I appeal a TPO Or preservation or TPO?